Healthdirect Free Australian health advice you can count on.

 • diabetes — destruction or loss of beta cells can mean the pancreas doesn’t produce enough insulin for blood sugar control

-• cystic fibrosis — is associated with sticky mucus, and this can prevent digestive enzymes being released into the duodenum
+• cystic fibrosis — is associated with thick, sticky mucus, and this can prevent digestive enzymes being released into the duodenum

 • pancreatic cancer — cancer of the pancreas

-How can I look after my pancreas?
+How can I take care of my pancreas?

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2021
+Last reviewed: October 2023

 Back To Top